ConradIrwin/conl/README.md

 * The level of this line starts with the level of the previous line, and it is longer.
 In that case an `indent` token is generated.
 * The level of this line is shorter than the previous one and matches an earlier line.
 In this case one `outdent` token is generated per `indent` token generated since that line.
 * The level of this line does not match an earlier line.
 This is an error.

-# Other considerations

-CONL has no way to represent an empty string explicitly.
-When an ommitted value is encountered, it is either skipped, or coerced to an empty string, map or list as appropriate.
-You cannot use the empty string as a map key because it would conflict with list syntax.

-This also means that you cannot distinguish between a `vec![None]` and a `vec![Some("")]` in a list.
-(Though hopefully such an subtle distinction doesn't make an impact on your application's behaviour).

-CONL can represent maps with any key type (not just strings) by parsing the keys as you would values.

-Most values can be serialized as either a single-line or a multi-line string.
-The exceptions are those that start or end ' ', '\t' or '\n', or contain '\r'.
-Parsers should not distinguish between single-line or multi-line syntax (the indicator is purely for syntax highlighting).
-Serializers should chose the most convenient (typically if the string contains newlines and can be represented as such, a multiline string is better).

 # Why?